 Magento is one of the top shopping platforms that are widely used by merchants all over the world.
-This e-Commerce solution powers over 26% of all online stores worldwide, and the number of merchants using this cart is growing very quickly.
-Being integrated with Magento is beneficial for businesses and services of different kinds, as it turns all the 240k+ users into their potential customers.
+This eCommerce solution powers over 26% of all online stores worldwide, and the number of merchants using this cart is growing very quickly.
+Being integrated with Magento API is beneficial for businesses and services of different kinds, as it turns all the 240k+ users into their potential customers.

-Integration with Magento requires working with its API (Application Programing Interface), and this article is going to give you an overview of what you will have to deal with if decided on connecting to this cart.
+Integration with Magento requires working with its API (Application Programming Interface), and this article is going to give you an overview of what you will have to deal with if decided on connecting to this cart.
 For the convenience of developers, Magento API is available in both REST and SOAP.
 Let’s take a closer look at each option.

 Magento REST API

 In simple terms, REST API defines a set of functions to which the developers can perform requests and receive responses.
 It uses the HTTP protocol to perform the data interaction and can be used for basically any programming language.

 The API makes it possible for you to manage products, sales orders, inventory, customers, and their addresses.
 It supports both XML and JSON and works with such four main HTTP methods as GET, POST, PUT, and DELETE.
 An important concept of REST API architecture is that different HTTP request methods perform different actions when applied to the same URL.

 In order to make API calls, you will have to authenticate your identity and have all the necessary permissions to access the API resource.
 Authentication allows Magento to recognize the caller's user type and define API calls' resource accessibility based on their access rights.

 There are two steps that are required if you want to utilize Magento REST API: